Well, I really tried. I made a real effort, gave it a good college try, but I failed.

 Two FOs.
 Unbefreakinlievable

-is now happily clothing a teddy bear for darling Isaac.
+Thanks to my friend Ana's brilliant suggestion, the BSJ that is too small for the human child is now happily clothing a teddy bear for darling Isaac.
 Jessica loved it, and that makes me a happy girl.

-This was the first piece of knitting I finished since the accident, and it felt so good to finish something that I took all of my WIPs to a LLM in Temple to shame me into encourage me to finish some of them.
+This was the first piece of knitting I finished since the accident, and it felt so good to finish something that I took all of my WIPs to a LLM in Temple toshame me into encourage me to finish some of them.

 Well, I have been working on the Feather and Fan Comfort Shawl with the recycled Sari Silk for literally over a year now.
 I had it practically finished, but I thought it needed to be longer.
 And, well, if it was going to be longer, I wanted some skeins with a darker overall tone to make it more stripy, so I ordered more yarn.
 By the time the yarn came, I had moved on and it languished for ages.
 After all of that, the gals helped me decide that it didn't really need to be longer anyway, so I borrowed a hook from CJ and CO, adding a chain for every 2 CO sts on the fan part, hoping it would make for a nice curve without making it ruffle.

 Well, here it is, and I'm in love!!!
-Front
+Front and back

 I still need to wash and block it (still hoping for more length) and I know a lot of knitters out there hate this yarn, but I seriously love this shawl.
 It's quite heavy, at least 800 grams, but it really is comforting, as the name suggests.
 Here are some money shots: